quickwit-oss/quickwit/docs/overview/features.md

 Quickwit is still a young search engine but it already offers several features, here are the main ones:

+- Simple CLI to index and search by setting up a distributed search cluster
-- Full text search with phrase query and configurable tokenizers
+- Full text search with phrase query with simple tokenizers
 - Natural query language: `(michael AND jackson) OR "king of pop")`
 - Native support for time partitionning
 - Local and remote (S3-like storage) indexes
 - Distributed search with stateless instances
 - Fast search on object storage or any storage which provides bytes range queries